-Figure Figure ¿fig:model_results?c, panel 2 correctly captures the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of subduction [Kidder et al., 2013; Kidder and Ducea, 2006], validating our approach to calculating the forearc geotherm.
-(Does our modeling “correctly capture” the PT constraints and inverted gradient, or did we force Rodyden’s geotherm through these points as stated above?
-Please clarity)These lithologically-constrained high subduction temperatures make little difference to the final thermal structure of the mantle lithosphere (Figure ¿fig:model_tracers?c.
-When not reheated by a deep slab window, the Cretaceous underplating scenario has a similar final thermal structure to the longest-running stalled slab scenarios in B. This reflects the model's basic correspondence with a generalized Farallon plate mantle lithosphere underplating event of similar age.
-High subduction-channel temperatures experienced during Late Cretaceous flat slab subduction and schist metamorphism did not have a long-lasting impact on the thermal structure of the margin.
-Thus, underplating by a deep slab window during the Miocene is required for these scenarios to produce warm mantle lithosphere.
+Figure Figure ¿fig:model_results?c, panel 2 shows the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of subduction [Kidder et al., 2013; Kidder and Ducea, 2006] and used to tune the Royden [1993] forearc geotherm model.
+These high subduction temperatures constrained by crustal geothemometry make little difference to the final thermal structure of the mantle lithosphere Figure ¿fig:model_tracers?c.
+When not reheated by a deep slab window, the Cretaceous underplating scenario has a similar final thermal structure to the longest-running stalled slab scenarios in B [Figure ¿fig:model_comparison?].
+This reflects the model's basic correspondence with a generalized Farallon plate mantle lithosphere underplating event of similar age.
+High subduction-channel temperatures experienced during late-Cretaceous flat slab subduction and schist metamorphism did not have a long-lasting impact on the thermal structure of the margin.
+Thus, heating by a Miocene deep slab window is required for Cretaceous mantle nappe underplating scenarios to produce warm mantle lithosphere.

 Model sensitivity and bias

-Generally, changes in model parameters such as (list a couple of prime examples) do not impact the relative results for modeled scenarios, due to the consistent lithologic structure of the model domains.
+Generally, changes in model parameters such as radiogenic heat flux, thermal conductivity, and heat capacity do not impact the relative results for modeled scenarios, due to the consistent lithologic structure of the model domains.

 Due to widely varying timescale of equilibration for modeled scenarios in groups B and C, the model is sensitive to assumptions about steady-state cooling of the oceanic mantle lithosphere.
 The choice of the "GDH" model to track the evolution of the suboceanic thermal structure is an important control on the scale of temperature variation in Figure ¿fig:model_tracers?b.
-Though GDH is well-calibrated, oceanic cooling models tend to overestimate the heat flow from young oceanic plates [Stein, 1995], potentially yielding higher temperatures for the younger scenarios of B, including the Monterey plate scenario.(Does this mean that the younger (39-21 Ma) geotherms in B-Final could be too high, and if so we should state so here)
+Though GDH is well-calibrated, oceanic cooling models tend to overestimate the heat flow from young oceanic plates [Stein, 1995].
+This suggests that the high geothermal temperatures predicted for the younger stalled slab scenarios in model group B, including the Monterey plate scenario, may be overestimates.

-Another potentially confounding factor not modeled in scenario (s B and by definition this is not the case for B, the slab has stalled, ending subduction) C is the thermal effects of continued subduction beneath the underplated mantle nappe(s).
-After rollback and underplating of the modeled section of oceanic mantle lithosphere, a downgoing slab at depth could, depending on its age differential cool the forearc lithosphere from below However, this effect is considered minimal and diminishing over model time due to the progressive subduction of younger, hotter oceanic lithosphere.
-Reconstructions of the Pacific-Farallon spreading ridge history show progressively younger oceanic lithosphere entering the SW Cordilleran subduction zone between ca. 70-30 Ma at a rate of ~-1Myr/Ma (Atwater and Stock, 1998; Liu et al., 2009; Seton et al., 2010).
-This factor coupled with slab window emplacement starting at ca. 24 Ma leads to the interpretation that cooling of the underplated mantle nappe(s) from below by continued subduction was of second order significance.
+Another potential confounding factor affecting the older scenarios of B and C is the thermal effects of continued subduction beneath the underplated mantle nappes.
+After rollback and underplating of the modeled section of oceanic mantle lithosphere, a downgoing slab at depth could, depending on its age, cool the forearc lithosphere from below.
+However, this effect is considered minimal and diminishes over time due to the progressive subduction of younger, hotter oceanic lithosphere.
+Reconstruction of the Pacific--Farallon spreading ridge history show that, between ca. 70 and 30 Ma, oceanic lithosphere entering the southwest Cordilleran subduction zone got younger at a rate of ~1 Myr/Ma [Atwater and Stock, 1998; Liu et al., 2010; Seton et al., 2012] corresponding to the approach of the ridge to the subduction zone.
+This factor coupled with slab window emplacement starting at ca. 24 Ma leads to the interpretation that cooling from below by continued subduction was of second-order significance.